jarviscanada/jarvis_data_eng_ShadabShaikh/springboot/README.md

 - **PUT** `trader/withdraw/traderId/{traderId}/amount/{amount}`: Withdraws funds from the associated trader account.

 # Test
-How did you test your application?
-Did you use any testing libraries?
-What's the code coverage?
 The application was tested at every layer (Repository, Service, Controller) using integration testing, API calls and UI interaction.
 Testing was implemented with high regard to line coverage (>80%) to evaluate working behaviour.

 # Deployment